FAQ: Airport Response to COVID-19

 We have compiled everything you need to know about the Airport and its response to the pandemic on our website.
 Visit cltairport.mediaroom.com/keep-it-rockin for information as well as resources from the Centers for Disease Control and Prevention, Mecklenburg County Health and others.

-Note: North Carolina is under a mandate from the governor that everyone wear masks while at the Airport.
+Note: CLT is under a TSA directive that requires everyone to wear masks at the airport.

 Why isn’t the Airport enforcing social distancing?